-Old Course Hotel, St Andrews
+Old Course Hotel, St Andrews, Fife

 Recognised as one of Europe’s leading hotel resorts, this five-star hotel overlooks the famous links courses and offers classical elegance with suites designed by French designer Jacques Garcia.
 Bordering the stunning Scottish coastline and a mere stone’s throw from the historical town of St Andrews, this prestigious hotel is the perfect vacation resort for golfers and non-golfers alike.
 Offerings include world-class luxury spas and fine dining experiences, as well as Scotland’s finest malt whiskies served at the award-winning Road Hole Bar.

-The Balmoral Hotel, Edinburgh
+The Balmoral Hotel, Edinburgh, East Coast

-Prestonfield House, Edinburgh
+Prestonfield House, Edinburgh, East Coast

-For true five-star atmosphere you need look no further than the facilities of Prestonfield House, where opulence and luxury collide within one of Edinburgh’s luxurious historic buildings.
+For a true five-star atmosphere, you need look no further than the facilities of Prestonfield House, where opulence and luxury collide within one of Edinburgh’s luxurious historic buildings.
 Featuring antique furniture and fine linens, you can be sure of supreme relaxation and comfort within the classical suites.
 One of Scotland’s most exclusive hotel suites, Prestonfield House offers the seclusion and privacy of a countryside resort, situated within 20 acres of stunning tended gardens yet only a short walk from the heart of Edinburgh’s night life.